pansuo/yet-another-blog/README.md

 Test
 ----------
 You can test this app - add/edit posts - on the [playground](http://dab00.gweb.io/play/).
-All posts are stored in the [table](https://docs.google.com/spreadsheets/d/1lZ7oRBaWTRQEDlUu2MWo_9igRTGQ66QXQP5a8XcWKA8/edit#gid=0) on Google Drive in Markdown format and are delivered via script (*code.js*) which is embedded into the table.
+All posts are stored in the [table](https://docs.google.com/spreadsheets/d/1lZ7oRBaWTRQEDlUu2MWo_9igRTGQ66QXQP5a8XcWKA8/edit#gid=0) on Google Drive in Markdown format and are delivered via script (*code.gs*) which is embedded into the table.

 How to
 ----------